 When the COVID-19 pandemic first hit in March of last year, the Federal Reserve devised a monetary policy to help stabilize financial markets and soften the economic impact of the virus.
 Part of that policy included reducing the federal funds rate — the interest rate banks charge each other for short-term loans — to near zero.

-The Fed also pledged to purchase $40 billion worth of mortgage backed securities, Treasury notes and other financial instruments per month to inject money into the economy and encourage investing and lending.
+The Fed also pledged to purchase $40 billion worth of mortgage-backed securities, and $80 billion in Treasury notes and other financial instruments per month to inject money into the economy and encourage investing and lending.

 As a result, yields on the 10-year Treasury notes dropped below 1%, placing more downward pressure on interest rates and mortgage rates in particular.
 Mortgage rates are tied to the 10-year Treasuries, with loan rates averaging around 1.8 percentage points higher than yields.
 The lower the yield, the lower the interest rate.